DevilCoders/CyberTex/docs/EMBEDDED_ASSETS.md

 ## Runtime behaviour

+* The interpreter normalises and validates the language label, raising a runtime error for unknown entries so playbooks remain portable.
 * Embedded assets are recorded in `ExecutionResult.embedded_assets` with language, content, and metadata.
 The runtime also emits a structured `embed` action containing previews for traceability and auditing.